Sequence and Traverse

 The problem starts in how we determine that every element is valid.
 We sure could

-to loop through our list.
-Starting with a bool
+use fold to loop through our list.
+Starting with a bool set to true and as soon

 a value.